lgyz123/yizhao/_pages/cv.md

 ======
 * High School Afflicted to China Fudan University,August 2015
 * Bachelor Degree in Tohoku University, September 2019
-* M.S. in the University of Tokyo, 2021 (expected)
+* M.S. in the University of Tokyo, 2021
+* PhD in the University of Tokyo, 2024(expected)

 Skills